 Apart from being budget-friendly, shared hosting also has other advantages including:

 Cons of Shared Hosting

-As good as it sounds for your wallet, shared hosting does have its drawbacks too—with the main ones being that sharing a server:
+As good as it sounds for your wallet, shared hosting does have its drawbacks—primarily, the shared server:

 - Makes it more vulnerable to malicious attacks